Sunhat/minesoft-test/README.md

 This project supports Laravel Sail, but I used php artisan serve.

-Node version locally used 16, although it should work with new versions.
+Node version locally used 16, although it should work with newer versions.

+- Copy .env.example

 ```
 npm install